CeeEffEff/mcp-examples/README.md

 ## Debugging
 The following might be useful for debugging.

+### Activity Monitor
+It is incredibly important to monitor your memory usage and adjust your prompts/models appropriately.
+Use the Activity Monitor program to view memory usage via the Memory tab.
+This also helps you to identify if any models are secretely running in the background.

 ### VS Code Developer Console
 Almost all interactions will be viewable via the Developer Console.
 In order to view debug logs, which contain extra information, click the dropdown at the top that says “Default levels” and select “Verbose”.